mamoniot/project-cybersyn/README.md

 When placed adjacent to a vanilla train stop, a Cybersyn depot is created.
 Any train which parks at this depot will automatically be added to the train network.
 Whenever a train order is generated, if this train has the cargo capacity to fulfill it, and is allow-listed by both stations, then it will automatically be dispatched to fulfill the order.
 When the order is completed, the train will return to any train stop with the same name as the depot it first parked in.
 This almost always means it returns to a Cybersyn depot where it will again await to fulfill a new order.
 To save on UPS the input of a depot combinator is only read when a train parks at the depot; this is only relevant for networks which make extensive use of network masks on depots.

-### Fuel loader mode
+### Refueler mode

-When placed adjacent to a vanilla train stop, a Cybersyn fuel loader is created.
-Whenever a train completes a delivery, if it is running low on fuel (configurable in mod settings), it will attempt to visit a fuel loader before returning to the depot.
-The train will search for a fuel loader within its network that has not exceeded its train limit and that it is allow-listed for.
+When placed adjacent to a vanilla train stop, a Cybersyn refueler is created.
+Whenever a train completes a delivery, if it is running low on fuel (configurable in mod settings), it will attempt to visit a refueler before returning to the depot.
+The train will search for a refueler within its network that has not exceeded its train limit and that it is allow-listed for.
 If one is found it will schedule a detour to it to stock back up on fuel.

-Fuel loaders can automatically build allow-lists.
+Refuelers can automatically build allow-lists.
 When this option is enabled, trains will be prevented from parking at this station if one of their cargo wagons would be filled with fuel.

 ### Station control mode